SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

 \paragraph{Handling new minima and maxima.}

 If the buffer contains a new minimum $\tau'_1$ (an item smaller than the previous minimum $\tau_1$), we add a new bucket $(-\infty, \tau'_1]$ before all of the existing buckets, set its counter to the frequency of $\tau'_1$ in the buffer.
 We also increase the counter of the bucket $(\tau'_1, \tau_1]$ by the number of buffer items in this interval.
 A new maximum $\tau'_{k}$ is handled similarly, by adding a new bucket $(\tau_{k}, \tau'_{k}]$ and setting its counter to the number of buffer items in this interval.
 For each of these at most two new buckets, we perform a join of another pair, selected according to the rules described below.
-Note that these at most two new buckets may be later split during \consolidate in which they were created.
+Note that these new buckets may be later split during \consolidate in which they were created, apart from the new first bucket $(-\infty, \tau'_1]$.

 \paragraph{Maintaining bounds on bucket counters and small heuristic error.}

 We maintain two invariants, the first of which is used to prove worst-case bounds while the second ensures high accuracy in practice.